OfficeDev/TrainingContent/O3654-6 Deep dive into native Xamarin Development with Office 365 APIs/Lab.md

 6. Click **OK** to save your changes and dismiss the **Services Manager** dialog.
 7. Inspect the Office 365 API assembly references that were automatically been added to your project when you added the Connected Service.
 ![](Images/Fig20.png)
 8. You will also notice a C# file named **ContactsApiSample.cs** has been added to your project.
-Open that file and inspect the C# inside to get an idea of how to program against the Office 365 APIs to authenticate and retrieve Office 365 contacts.
+Open that file and inspect the C# code inside to get an idea of how to program against the Office 365 APIs to authenticate and retrieve Office 365 contacts.
 9. When you are done, close **ContactsApiSample.cs** and move on to the next exercise.

 ## Exercise 4: Programming the App using the Office 365 APIs
-In this exercise, you will make use of the Connected Service you added in the previous exercise by writing code against the .NET libraries of the Office 365 APIs.
+In this final exercise, you will make use of the Connected Service you added in the previous exercise by writing code against the .NET libraries of the Office 365 APIs.

-1. Create new class named **Office365Service**.
+1. In Solution Explorer, right-click on the **XamarinLab** project node and click **Add > Class**.
+Name the new class **Office365Service** and click **OK**.
-2. Copy-and-paste this code.
+2. Copy-and-paste the following code listing to provide the impelementation for the **Office365Service** class.

 		using System;
 		using System.Collections.Generic;